How to set up a weekly home management routine that works for you. Make home management a tool that you use to make your life easier.

 Then, you try out the routine you designed and course correct as necessary.

-To make your own weekly home management routine planner, do the following:
+To make your own weekly home management routine plan, grab the free workbook here.

 And, things always change, don’t they? 😉